 Figure 3.
-Likelihood that a movie showing the nonautonomous evolution of a system is shown in the same temporal order as it was filmed, as a function of the observed work W_0 .
+Degree of belief $P(+|W_0)$ that a movie showing the nonautonomous evolution of a system is shown in the same temporal order as it was filmed, given that the work W_0 was observed and that the direction of the movie was decided by the tossing of an unbiased coin.